haddocking/haddocking.github.io/education/NMRMolmod/index.md

 For this practical you should write a report answering all questions above.
 For your convenience these are again listed here:

 <a class="prompt prompt-question">
 Q1: Is there any phosphate group present in the E2A structure?
 (PDB code: 1F3G).
-If so, state the residue name and the residue numbero
+If so, state the residue name and the residue number.
 </a>

 <a class="prompt prompt-question">